Golden Visa in Italy

 • Decision for the request: 30 days

-• If approved, download and file the “Nulla Osta”: one day
+• If approved, download the “Nulla Osta”: one day

 As a Golden visa holder in Italy, you may be subject to certain taxes depending on your activities, residency status, and income.
 Here’s an overview of the main taxes you may need to pay: